zowe/docs-site/docs/user-guide/configure-xmem-server.md

 The user ID `ZWESIUSR` that is assigned to the cross memory server started tasks must have a valid OMVS segment and read access to the data sets where the load library and PROCLIB are held.
 The cross memory server loads the modules to LPA for its PC-cp services.

-## Step 2: Add PPT entries to the system PARMLIB:
+## Step 2: Add PPT entries to the system PARMLIB

 The cross memory server and its auxiliary address spaces must run in key 4 and be non-swappable.
 For the server to start in this environment, add the following PPT entries for the server and address spaces to the SCHEDxx member of the system PARMLIB.